docusealco/docuseal/docs/api/csharp.md

 ### Create a submission from DOCX

 The API endpoint provides functionality to create a one-off submission request from a DOCX file with dynamic content variables.
 Use <code>[[variable_name]]</code> text tags to define dynamic content variables in the document.
-See <a href="https://www.docuseal.com/examples/demo_template.docx" target="_blank" class="link font-bold">https://www.docuseal.com/examples/demo_template.docx</a> for the specific text variable syntax, including dynamic content tables and list.
+See <a href="https://www.docuseal.com/examples/demo_template.docx" target="_blank" class="link font-bold">https://www.docuseal.com/examples/demo_template.docx</a> for the specific text variable syntax, including dynamic content tables and lists.
 You can also use the <code>{{signature}}</code> field syntax to define fillable fields, as in a PDF.<br><b>Related Guides</b><br><a href="https://www.docuseal.com/guides/use-dynamic-content-variables-in-docx-to-create-personalized-documents" class="link">Use dynamic content variables in DOCX to create personalized documents</a>

 ```csharp
 var client = new RestClient("https://api.docuseal.com/submissions/docx");